8 best non-comedogenic moisturisers for acne-prone skin, reviewed

 As mentioned, a great first step is a suitable moisturiser.
 “Non-comedogenic moisturisers are particularly beneficial for those with oily or acne-prone skin, as they help to minimise breakouts by reducing the likelihood of clogged pores,” says Dr Christine Hall.
 “If you are finding textural irregularities or little bumps on your skin these are also like to be worsened by products that will congest your skin and so non-comedogenic products could be of great value.”
 Keep reading to discover more about the importance of non-comedogenic moisturisers, and which ones you can readily trust.

-How we tested non-comedogenic moisturisers:
+How I tested non-comedogenic moisturisers:

 I then used each moisturiser (many of which I was already familiar with) for a series of days and weeks to check how they felt on skin initially, how they absorbed, and what they were like when sun protection was applied on top in the mornings.
 I checked for fragrance, the kind of finish they provided (dewy? matte?) and how they made my inflamed skin feel.
 I also watched how my skin behaved throughout usage, to ensure nothing further triggered my skin.
+You can learn more about how we test here.

 After something else?
 Shop the best Korean moisturisers, the best vitamin C moisturisers and the best tinted moisturisers.